cogitovirus/cogitovirus.com/docs/dev-log.md

 ## Tasks

 - [ ] cookie warning
-- [ ] fixes of sso based on a raport
 - [ ] favicon based on new logo design
 - [ ] new logo design